 Available On Demand After Livestream MARCH 12-28.
 Recommended for ages 5-12.

 Tomás and The Library Lady, directed by MFA directing candidate Ismael Lara, Jr., tells the true story of a nine-year-old Tomás Rivera, the son of Mexican migrant workers who move from Texas to Iowa to work in corn fields in the summer of 1945.
 Tomás finds the library, where he bonds with the librarian.
 Adapted for the stage by José Cruz Gonzáles from the children’s book of the same title, written by El Paso born and UTEP graduate Pat Mora, Tomás takes his education into his own hands and develops a lifetime love of reading and writing.

 All our winter offerings offer single tickets for $10 (general public) and $5 (full-time, non-NU students) with the exception of Tomas and the Library Lady ($20 for adult plus child).
-For all three Black playwright readings, a special $25 package is available.
-Admission for winter performances continues to be free to all Northwestern students with a valid NU e-mail address who complete the required registration form.
-Patrons who have a credit on file from a canceled show earlier this year will be able to apply the credit to our winter or subsequent quarter offerings in 2021.
+Admission for performances continues to be free to all Northwestern students with a valid NU e-mail address who complete the required registration form.
+Patrons who have a credit on file from a canceled show earlier this year will be able to apply the credit to our quarter offerings in 2021.

 Questions?
-E-mail our audience service team at email@example.com or call 847-491-7282 Tuesdays and Wednesdays from 11 a.m. to 2 p.m. through December 16.
-Starting in January, hours will expand to 11 a.m. – 4 p.m.
-Tuesdays and Wednesdays.
+E-mail our audience service team at firstname.lastname@example.org or call 847-491-7282 Tuesdays and Wednesdays from 11 a.m. – 4 p.m.
 We appreciate your patience while our team works remotely.
 The Wirtz Center Box Office is currently closed for in person service.